Hyundai i20: Second generation (GB/IB; 2014)

 The second generation i20 has a new exterior and interior design, and a new 1.4-litre diesel engine.

 It was launched in August 2014 in India, and in November 2014 in Europe.
 The design of the car employs Hyundai's 'Fluidic Sculpture 2.0' design philosophy.
 The design for the car has been developed at Hyundai's design facilities in Rüsselsheim, Germany.

-Some of the design features of the new i20 include trapezoidal fog lamps, black C pillar block, wrap around tail lamps, re worked headlights and the hexagonal front grille.
-The interiors feature a black and beige dual tone dashboard, multi-steering-mounted audio controls, Bluetooth integrated 2 DIN audio with USB and Aux inputs with 1 GB internal storage, rear AC vents, a dedicated engine start/stop button, and automatic temperature control.
+Some of the design features of the new i20 include trapezoidal fog lamps, black C-pillar block, wrap around tail lamps, re-worked headlights and the hexagonal front grille.
+The interiors feature a black and beige dual-tone dashboard, steering-mounted audio controls, Bluetooth-integrated 2 DIN audio with USB and AUX inputs with 1 GB internal storage, rear AC vents, a dedicated engine start/stop button, and automatic climate control.
 The i20 5-door was initially designed with boomerang-shaped tail lights (as visible on spyshots), but the whole rear part of the vehicle has been redesigned before launch.